UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ```<script src="https://web-experiments.lab.hum.uu.nl/jspsych/6.1.0/jspsych.js"></script>```

-Additionally, the default 'look and feel' for common jsPsych experiment layouts is bundled in a 'styling' file, a .css file, this is imported on line 22 in the above line-numbered example, if you don't import it, things will not be layouted like experiments usually 'work', so it should also always be there when you start with your own experiment:
+Additionally, the default 'look and feel' for common jsPsych experiment layouts is bundled in a 'styling' file, a .css file, this is imported on line 22 in the above line-numbered example, if you don't import it, things will not be layouted like jsPsych experiments usually 'work', so it should also always be there when you start with your own experiment:

 ```<link href="https://web-experiments.lab.hum.uu.nl/jspsych/6.1.0/css/jspsych.css" rel="stylesheet" type="text/css"/>```

-Let us have a look at some ```<script>```-```</script>``` imports in between lines 8 and 22 and reflect on what they do to make the jsPsych library actually do things like things that typically define (reaction time) experimental linguistics experiments: key-presses, questions, audio fragments and text presentations, amongst others.
+Let us have a look at some ```<script>```-```</script>``` imports in between lines 8 and 23 and reflect on what they do to make the jsPsych library actually do things like things that typically define (reaction time) experimental linguistics experiments: key-presses, questions, audio fragments and text presentations, amongst others.

 On line 9 and 10 we read: